drewloewe/Analyzing-Rhetoric/ideology.md

 **PRO TIP**: When rhetorical analysts examine ideographs, they use a special but simple notation to show that they are treating these words and phrases as ideographs.
 The notation uses angle brackets: < >.
 So, to show that you are examining how "liberty" functions as an ideograph, you would mark it thus: <liberty>.
 Ideographs are like the label on the outside of a box, for example, a box labeled <the American Dream>, <law and order>, or <freedom>.
 Inside that box are what particular groups call "the American Dream, "law and order," or "freedom," which might look different from another group's view, even though the two groups both use the same ordinary words as shorthand for all their particular histories, values, commitments, and purposes.
 For particular groups, what does it mean to be <free>, <secure>, or <self-reliant>?
 That all depends on community, context, history, and culture.

 Ideographs can be defined and used in different ways by different audiences and groups.
 But ideographs are taken for granted in their context–they are shared and usually unquestioned in a group’s ideology.
 Their use throughout a given discourse or rhetorical artifact provides a powerful index to the worldview of that group as expressed in and exemplified by that artifact.
 Indeed, McGee calls ideographs “the basic structural elements, the building blocks, of ideology.”
-These building blocks are used by individuals in relation to groups, but persist and evolve beyond the contexts of single rhetors or single occasions.
-Ideographs operate individually and in clusters with other associated ideographs in a particular group's ongoing efforts to maintain collective commitment to values and purposes and to differentiate the particular group from other groups.
+These building blocks are used by individuals in relation to groups but persist and evolve beyond the contexts of single rhetors or single occasions.
+Ideographs operate individually and in clusters with other associated ideographs in a particular group's ongoing efforts to maintain a collective commitment to values and purposes and to differentiate the particular group from other groups.

 For example, a page on one American political party's website (The Green Party) declares the party's values by using this cluster of values, which operate as ideographs: